Sourdough Artisan Blend Bread

 Background from Cecilia

-If my caller answers that they are after a modern, light, open crumb loaf then I offer the High Protein Bread Flour.
+If my caller answers that they are after a light, open crumb loaf, then I recommend Janie's Mill High Protein Bread Flour.
 Artisan Blend Bread Flour is not going to give you that open crumb loaf.
 It is a character-full flour.
-The Artisan Blend Bread Flour will give you a dark, flavorful medium crumb loaf, not so many holes that you cannot butter, and a deep rich colour.
-This is more of a sandwich bread.
+The Artisan Blend Bread Flour will give you a dark, flavorful, medium-crumb loaf, a deep, rich color, and not so many holes that you cannot butter it.

 Let’s look at the stats of this flour

-Artisan Blend Bread Flour has a 90% extraction rate which means that 10% of the particular matter, including the bran, has been sifted out.
-There is still plenty of bran left in there and it is 11% protein so it is not too strong and will produce a heartier medium crumb loaf.
+Extraction: Artisan Blend Bread Flour has a 90% extraction rate, which means that 10% of the larger particles, including the bran, has been sifted out, but there is still plenty of bran left in there.

 Posted on November 04 2021